-To get started, you'll need an unfinished wood frame, wood glue, black contact paper (but you could also use chalkboard paint), and paint.
-If you're using the contact paper option, the kiddos will need help from Dad to get a precise cut.
-Check out the blog for a full tutorial — your home's top chef is sure to get a kick out future meal planning with this handy sous chef!
+To get started, you'll need an unfinished wood frame, wood glue, black contact paper (but you could also use chalkboard paint) and paint.
+If you're using the contact paper option, the kiddos will need help from an adult to get a precise cut.
+Your home's top chef is sure to get a kick out future meal planning with this handy sous chef!

 We're huge fans of gifts that can multitask.
-These cork vases featured on the Papernstitch blog pull double duty as a vase for flowers or plants and a place for mom to pin her favorite photos and keepsakes.
+These cork vases featured on the Papernstitch blog pull double-duty as a vase for plants and a place for Mom to pin her favorite photos and keepsakes.

-Simply made using old cans, spray paint, craft glue, and a roll of cork, the finished product is a lovely desk topper that Mom will treasure long after Mother's Day has passed.
+Simply made using old cans, spray paint, craft glue and a roll of cork, the finished product is a lovely desk topper that Mom will treasure long after Mother's Day.
 The kiddos will need help with the cutting and gluing, but they'll love thinking up ideas of what to put in and around these cork vases for the big reveal!

-Looking for a Mother's Day gift for your favorite gardening Mama?
-These adorable herb garden boots featured on Homespun with Love are sure to put your little green thumbs to work creating a unique garden addition for Mom!
+Looking for a Mother's Day gift for your favorite gardening mama?
+These adorable herb garden boots featured on Homespun with Love are sure to put your little green thumbs to work creating a fun garden addition for Mom!

-Start by poking several drainage holes in the bottom of a pair of old or outgrown rain boots, and use the inside of the boot to pot Mom's favorite herbs, like peppermint, sage, or parsley.
+Start by poking several drainage holes in the bottom of a pair of old or outgrown rain boots, and use the inside of the boot to pot Mom's favorite herbs, like peppermint, sage or parsley.
 Then the family will have fresh herbs on hand whenever needed!
-Check out the full blog for other inspiring (and budget-friendly) DIY gift ideas!

-We love this idea for a "6-pack" of DIY flower vases by Creekside Learning!
-Originally dreamed up by creative Mom Julie as a gift for her 6-year-old daughter, her daughter in turn filled all of the vases with flowers and "spread the love" by delivering them to her siblings and parents — so cute!
+We love this idea for a "six-pack" of DIY flower vases by Creekside Learning!
+Originally dreamed up by creative mom Julie as a gift for her 6-year-old, her daughter in turn filled all of the vases with flowers and "spread the love" by delivering them to her siblings and parents.
+So cute!

-This Mother's Day, why not have your tots each make a mini arrangement of flowers for Mom with handmade cards, and hide them throughout the house for her to find all day long?
-After Dad's help with cleaning and spray-painting the bottles, the kids will have a ball creating their arrangements and special notes for their favorite lady.
+This Mother's Day, why not have your tots each make a mini-arrangement of flowers for Mom with handmade cards, and hide them throughout the house for her to find all day long?
+After an adult's help with cleaning and spray-painting the bottles, the kids will have a ball creating their arrangements and special notes for their favorite lady.

 It doesn't get much sweeter than receiving homemade jewelry — and this adorable tweet-worthy bird necklace featured on Made by Joel is sure to steal Mom's heart!

-We love the idea of turning a "heart mapping" project such as this one from Imagination Soup into a special gift for Mother's Day!
-All you'll need is paper and drawing tools to create a one-of-a-kind art project for Mom — truly an easy pleaser!
+We love the idea of turning a "heart mapping" project such as this one from Imagination Soup into a special gift.
+All you'll need is paper and drawing tools to create a one-of-a-kind art project for Mom.

-To get your tots going, start with a heart drawn on paper, and then have them write down all of the things they admire about Mom or are thankful for — they can create a space for each item, and even include their favorite memories!
-The finished product is sure to be one piece of kid art that mom will want to frame.
-Check out the full blog post for tips and a list of brainstorming questions to get the kids started.
-Creativity and imagination awaits!
+To get your tots going, start with a heart drawn on paper and then have them write down all of the things they admire about Mom or are thankful for.
+They can create a space for each item, and even include their favorite memories!
+The finished product is sure to be one piece of kid art that Mom will want to frame.

-It seems like moms are always prepared for any situation — and that is evident in the size of their handbags!
-This petite "kit" made from an ordinary potholder (!) featured over at Eighteen25 is a great DIY Mother's Day gift for the Supermom in your life.
+It seems like moms are always prepared for any situation — just look at the size of their handbags!
+This petite "kit" made from an ordinary potholder (!) featured over at Eighteen25 is a great DIY gift for the Supermom in your life.

-What's special about the box is what's inside — love!
-Creative Mama Zina even offers up a poem that you can include with the box if wanted.
+What's special about the box is what's inside: Love!
+Creative mama Zina even offers up a poem that you can include with the box.
 The end of the poem reads, "You only have to hold this gift and know I think of you.
 You never can unwrap it.
 Please leave the ribbon tied.
 Just hold the box close to your heart.
 It’s filled with love inside."
-Check out the full post for more tips — what a great way to show Mom you care!
+What a great way to show Mom you care!

-To make these sweet mosaics, you'll want to have quick-dry cement, cereal boxes, and any embellishments you'd like to use as decoration (try buttons, marbles, rocks, or shells) on hand.
+To make these sweet mosaics, you'll want to have quick-dry cement, cereal boxes and any embellishments you'd like to use as decoration (try buttons, marbles, rocks or shells) on hand.
 Once the boxes are loaded with cement, it's time for your young artists to take over!
-Once the bedazzling is all finished, wait for the stones to dry and then tear off the boxes — overall, an easy and budget-friendly Mother's Day gift!
+Once the bedazzling is all finished, wait for the stones to dry and then tear off the boxes.
+Overall, it's an easy and budget-friendly Mother's Day gift!

 We love this Mother's Day gift idea for a DIY wooden tray found over at Prudent Baby.
 The finished project will look so great, Mom will surely think it's come straight from her favorite shop!